pnkraemer/probdiffeq/docs/examples_benchmarks/solvers_solutions/dynamic_output_scales.md

 from diffeqzoo import backend, ivps from jax.config import config

-from probdiffeq import ivpsolve, ivpsolvers from probdiffeq.doc_util import notebook from probdiffeq.statespace import recipes from probdiffeq.strategies import filters
+from probdiffeq import ivpsolve from probdiffeq.doc_util import notebook from probdiffeq.ivpsolvers import calibrated from probdiffeq.statespace import recipes from probdiffeq.strategies import filters
 ```